 In this blog post we are focusing on copyright claims from the perspective that the claim is being made against you, but that route is available and has worked for other freelancers.

 I was also a Getty Images contributor and sold photo licenses through their platform.
 Recently they contacted me about pursuing the unauthorised use of one of my photos.
 They’re taking the matter to court.

-It might not be the content owner you have to worry about (a part-time photographer or small artist who doesn't have the resources to fight copyright infringement), but the distribution partner who has been selling their assets on their behalf and has a lot more funds to pursue these things!
+It might not be the content owner you have to worry about (a part-time photographer or small artist who doesn't have the resources to fight copyright infringement), but the distribution partner who has been selling their assets on their behalf and has a lot more funds to pursue it!

 Here's what to do if you have infringed someone's copyright

 Sometimes copyright infringement claims can be an innocent mistake that cost a few thousand pounds to fix.
 With the copyright claims we’ve had at With Jack, they tend to be straightforward to handle and none have exceeded £3000 (excluding legal fees).
 This is because the insurer was able to negotiate a lower fee for damages in most cases.

 Here's what to do if you are accused of copyright infringement:

 - Remove the asset in question immediately if you don’t have the correct license.
 If it’s an image in a blog post, delete the image.
 If it’s a font on a website, remove it and say hello to Times New Roman

 - If you have professional indemnity insurance, unintentional copyright infringement should be covered so contact your insurer with details of the claim and any communication you've received